TerminalJack/Spriter2UnityDX/README.md

 This will import all of the contents from all of the .scml files that are found in the folder and its subfolders.
 The importer will ignore Spriter's `autosave` files so don't worry about them being present during import.

 The importer will write its generated output files (the prefabs, etc.) into the same folder as the corresponding .scml file.
-Depending on import settings, animation clips can be imbedded in the prefab or written into a subfolder.
+Depending on import settings, animation clips can be embedded in the prefab or written into a subfolder.

 > Important!
 Some Spriter .scml files contain **a lot** of information to process.
 It can take several minutes (up to 15 minutes!) to do an import.  ***Be patient.***  Unity will be unresponsive at this time but be assured that Unity isn't 'locked up'.
 If you're worried, you can open a file browser and monitor the importer's progress by checking for the presence of the importer's output files.
 If possible, you should start with a small, simple Spriter project.